 We've helped lots of people with cervical spondylitis to secure the most appropriate life insurance policy for their needs.
 So do get in touch and speak to one of our experts.
 Let us take the hassle out of the application process for you.

-Critical Illness Cover for those with cervical spondylosis may also be available at standard terms, provided that the condition is well controlled and does not present significant problems to your general standard of living.
-Similarly, the insurer may be interested in determining how long the condition has been diagnosed for, previous and current medications/treatments that are in use and whether there are any other contributory illnesses affecting your health.
+As with Life Insurance, Critical Illness Cover for those with cervical spondylosis may well be available on standard terms, if your condition is well controlled and does not present significant problems to your general standard of living and day to day health.